featheredtoast/satisfactory-monitoring/README.md

 Find your IP address eg, in windows running `ipconfig` in command line and note the IPv4 address, it will look something like `192.168.1.30`.

 Create an [.env file](https://docs.docker.com/compose/environment-variables/set-environment-variables/) in the `satisfactory-monitoring` directory.
-We will store our secrets in here.
+We will store our configuration in here.

 Add the saved data (IP address and webhook) to the .env file.
 It will look something like the following:
 ```